minaelee/lxd-playground/doc/tutorial/index.md

 ````{only} integrated

 ```{note}
-MicroCloud users should disregard the instructions on this page.
-They are irrelevant to a MicroCloud setup.
+MicroCloud users can disregard the instructions on this page, because MicroCloud setup handles the installation and initialization of LXD.
 ```

 ````